fhboswell/llvm-analysis-and-transform-passes/README.md

     * Compile a program down to IR using Clang.
     * Get a count of each type of instruction in the IR bitcode.
     * Write an explanation and directions about how to use the pass.
-2. Dynamic Analysis Using Transformation
+2. Dynamic Analysis Using Transformation  `Done See Below`
     * 11.20.16
     * Compile a program down to IR using Clang.
     * Add instrumentation to the program using a LLVM pass which modifies the IR.